pmndrs/zustand/docs/integrations/immer-middleware.md

 ## Usage

-(Notice the extra parentheses after the type parameter as mentioned in the [Typescript Guide](../guides/typescript.md)).
+(Notice the extra parentheses after the type parameter as mentioned in the [Advanced Typescript Guide](../guides/advanced-typescript.md)).

 Updating simple states